-The percentage of male students aged 15 to 16 years in Latvia who had ever been drunk in their lifetime decreased with increased level of maternal educational attainment.
-Among female students the percentage who had ever been drunk was highest for the those whose mothers had intermediate levels of educational attainment.
+There are no clear social gradients in the percentages of either male or female students aged 15 to 16 years in Lithuania who had ever been drunk in their lifetime.
+For males, those with mothers who had lower levels of educational attainment were the most likely to have ever been drunk, while for females those whose mothers had intermediate levels of educational attainment were the most likely to have ever been drunk.